 This a dual-voltage input machine, allowing you to plug into a 110-120 volt or 220-240 volt source.
 When running on 110v MIG, you can weld from 25 to 140 amps output.
 That’s enough to get you from 24 gauge sheet metal up to 1/8-inch steel.
 On 240-volt power, the Weldpro MIG200GDsv 110v Multi Process Welder can get you up to 3/8-inch thick steel.

 If you want to run TIG, you’re going to need a TIG gas regulator, which costs extra.
-The Weldpro MIG200GDsv 110v Multi Process Welder can’t use a foot pedal for a heat control, but it does have a 2T/4T trigger lock for long TIG weld runs.
+The Weldpro MIG200GDsv 110v Multi Process Welder can’t use a foot pedal for heat control (full review here), but it does have a 2T/4T trigger lock for long TIG weld runs.
 This machine uses a lift-type arc start for TIG and has automatic arc control.

 - Weighs only 19 pounds